kunukn/react-forceupdate/README.md

   // re-render this component on this event useForceUpdate('alpha')

-  // re-render this component on this event with received payload let { payload } = useForceUpdate('bravo')
+  // re-render this component on this event with received data let { eventType, payload, subscribedTo, eventCount } = useForceUpdate('bravo')

   return <div>component {payload.message}</div>
 }